CortexFoundation/tech-doc/apple-demo.md

 ### Real-time AI Inference In Jetson Nano Car

 Please clone our cvm-runtime project in GitHub and compile.
-More details refer to the project link:
+Refer to the project link for more detail:

 [cvm-runtime in GitHub](https://github.com/CortexFoundation/cvm-runtime)

 #### Developer API

-We have supplied some interface in cvm-runtime, both python and c++ are available to invoke.
-And we will introduce the python API for the video demo.
+We have created a few interfaces in cvm-runtime, both python and c++ are available to invoke.
+We will use the python API that is shown in the video demo for demonstration.
 The python API is located in `{ProjectRoot}/python`.

 ##### cvm.runtime

-The package expose three main inference interface:
+The package has three main inference interface:

 | Name            | Parameters                     | Function                           |
 | --------------- | ------------------------------ | ---------------------------------- |